Holloways Beach, Queensland: Education

-School children now attend Machans Beach State School or other schools further away.
-Holloways Beach is in the catchment area for Cairns High School.
+There are no schools in Holloways Beach.
+The nearest government primary schools are Machans Beach State School in neighbouring Machans Beach to the south-east and Caravonica State School in Caravonica to the south-west.
+The nearest government secondary schools are Smithfield State High School in Smithfield to the north-west and Cairns State High School in Cairns North to the south-east.

-Holloways Beach has also a Environmental Education Centre.
+Holloways Beach has also an Environmental Education Centre.
+Operated by the Queensland Department of Education, it provides residential and day visit facilities for outdoor and environmental programs.

 Amenities

 Holloways Beach is served by a convenience store on Holloways Beach Road.
 The closest major shopping centre is in Smithfield.

 Holloways Beach has a Community Hall capable of seating up to 80 people.

 A boat ramp into Richters Creek on the northern boundary of the suburb at Acacia Street is managed by the Cairns Regional Council.
 There are warning signs about crocodiles near the boat ramp.

 The Holloways Beach SES Group meets at the Syd and Jane Granville Memorial Park in Cassia Street.